Teachers, parents & youth

 Use the articles in the Beyond Words e-newsletter to stimulate discussion.
 It is a great online resource featuring a wide range of topics related to Canada’s official languages, including arts and culture, languages of the world, current events, history and second-language learning.

-Meet second-language teachers who are passionate about their work by visiting the Storytelling section of our website.
+Meet youth who have participated in language exchanges and second-language teachers who are passionate about their work by visiting the Storytelling section of our website.

 How many people speak English in Canada?
 How many French-speaking Canadians are there?
 How many are bilingual?
 If you’ve ever asked yourself these questions or been asked these questions, the Statistics section of our website is a valuable source of information.
 We also have data on the first official language of Canadians by province and territory.

 Did you know that 8 in 10 Canadians agree that more needs to be done so that young people can become bilingual?
 To learn more on this specific topic, or on all the data we have gathered and analyzed for our studies and audits, check out our infographics.

 Check out our studies to learn more about the challenges of second-language education: